-Gilead uses its own Gilead Personnel and, also in certain circumstances, independent third parties, to carry out regular and ad-hoc audits and site inspections of our manufacturing and packaging suppliers to ensure compliance with quality agreements (note: Gilead Alberta and Gilead Canada do not separately conduct audits of their suppliers).
+Gilead uses its own Gilead Personnel and, also in certain circumstances, independent third parties, to carry out regular and ad-hoc audits and site inspections of our manufacturing and packaging suppliers to ensure compliance with quality agreements (note: Gilead Alberta and Gilead Canada do not typically separately conduct audits of their suppliers).
 These suppliers may also be subject to ad-hoc audits and inspection by government authorities.

-Whilst forced and child labour, slavery and human trafficking are not specific targets of these audits, Gilead Personnel conducting these audits are expected to escalate any such observations or suspicions immediately.
-In 2023, there were no issues raised that were associated with forced labour in the facilities audited under this program.
+Forced and child labour, slavery and human trafficking are now specifically considered in certain Gilead audits, and Gilead Personnel conducting these audits are expected to escalate any such observations or suspicions immediately.